JohanBester/JBBesterCapstoneProject/README.md

 # STIX_Capstone

 ## Project name:
-STIX FMA Club Finder
+STIX FMA Fun Finder

 ## Description:
-The STIX project has been built as my capstone project for the Junne2020 Savvy Coders bootcamp.
+The STIX project has been built as my capstone project for the June 2020 Savvy Coders full-stack bootcamp.
 This application offers a very simple application to help enthusiasts find the closest **Filipino Martial arts clubs or events** in their area.